kdybicz/apollo-server-snappy-cache-wrapper/README.md

 This package exports an implementation of `KeyValueCache` that allows wrapping any other [Apollo](https://github.com/apollographql/apollo-server) `KeyValueCache` implementation with an configurable [Snappy](https://github.com/kesla/node-snappy) compression layer.
-It's main goal is to limit the amount of memory used by the caching environment and the amount of data being in-transit from and to the cache environment.
+Its main goal is to limit the amount of memory used by the caching environment and at the same time the amount of data being in-transit from and to the caching environment.

 ## Usage